Political posters deface Jogeshwari east-west flyover even before inauguration

-The entire 2.25-km stretch was covered with saffron flags and posters of Sena chief Uddhav Thackeray and BJP city president Ashish Shelar; politicians have passed the buck to their supporters
+The entire 2.25-km stretch was covered with saffron flags and posters of Shiv Sena chief Uddhav Thackeray and BJP Mumbai president Ashish Shelar; politicians have passed the buck

 The hoarding menace in the city seems to have assumed newer, more alarming proportions.
 On Thursday, Shiv Sena chief Uddhav Thackeray inaugurated a road over bridge connecting Jogeshwari East and West.